How long can you safely freeze food?

 General leftovers

-- Cooked meat or poultry: Eat with two to six months for optimum quality.
+- Cooked meat or poultry: Eat within two to six months for optimum quality.

 - Pizza: Don't leave leftover pizza in the freezer for more than one or two months if you want it to taste its best.

-Note: Editor's note: This story has been updated since it was first published in February 2017.